polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/05 - Hello World.md

 ## Hello World

 **Notice**, if you have followed the _"Hello World"_ tutorial previously, you will already have this app in your _"/modules/"_ folder, at which point you can simply open up that folder, and browse its files instead.
+This chapter also assumes you are reading it from within Hyper IDE.
+If you don't, then please open Hyper IDE, and return to this chapter from the help system inside of Hyper IDE - The latter can be done by opening up help from inside of Hyper IDE, clicking the _"home"_ button, and find this chapter again.

 In this chapter we are going to create our first real Hyperlambda application called *"Hello World"*.
 By walking through this application, and explaining what it does, you will be armed with the knowledge required to create your own Ajax web apps.
 First make sure you select the _"/modules/"_ folder in the file explorer to your left.
-Then click the _"+"_ button, which will open up a wizard form for you, allowing you to create a new application.
-Name your app _"hello-world"_", and make sure you select the _"hello-world"_ template project (*type* that is), and click _"Create"_.
+Then click the _"star"_ toolbar button, which will open up a wizard form for you, allowing you to create a new application.
+Name your app _"hello-world"_, and make sure you select the _"hello-world"_ template project (*type* that is), and click _"Create"_.

 This will create a new project for you, and automatically open up its _"launch.hl"_ file.
 If you open up another tab window, by